 USS FLETCHER Image Gallery:

-The photo below was taken by Ian Johnson on January 22, 2003, and shows the FLETCHER at Fremantle, Australia.
+The photos below were taken by Ian Johnson on January 22, 2003, and shows the FLETCHER at Fremantle, Australia.
 USS FLETCHER was on her fifth visit to Western Australia to conduct the USN's first “Sea Swap” which occurred in Fremantle on 20 January 2003 with the current crew of the USS FLETCHER being releived by the crew of the recently decommissioned USS ELLIOT (DD 967) before sailing the USS FLETCHER to the Persian Gulf as part of the USN forces that served in Operation Iraqi Freedom 2003.

 The photo below was taken by me on July 29, 2006, and shows the FLETCHER [center] berthed at the Naval Inactive Ships Maintenance Facility in Pearl Harbor, HI.
 The ship in the front is the CUSHING (DD 985) and the ship in the background is the VALLEY FORGE (CG 50).